 LAG: A Miracle Fiber

-LAG is Larch ArabinoGalactin, a prebiotic fiber from the Larch tree.
+LAG is Larch ArabinoGalactin, a prebiotic fiber from the Larch tree, get it here.
 I read up on it years ago, then forgot about it... until Mercola's interview with Dave Asprey, the Bulletproof Exec.
 You can watch that here.